DEFIANCE-project/bake-defiance/README.md

-# Bake setup helper for ns-defiance
+# Setup helper for ns-defiance

 ## Preparations